 12 January 2010

-Although your membership has lapsed, Dental Protection is a mutual organisation which means that it has the discretion to offer you assistance if it considers there to be extenuating circumstances which contributed to this situation.
+It appears that you have been working without appropriate cover for several years, which the GDC would consider a very serious offence.
+Although your membership has lapsed, this organisation has the discretion to offer assistance if it considers there to be extenuating circumstances which contributed to this situation.
 However, this would need approval from the Board of Directors.

 You can raise the matter at Board level by writing directly to the Chairman of the Board.
 It should be stressed that because you were not in membership at the time, there is no guarantee what the outcome will be.
 This would mean the prospect of you needing to make your own representations to the Interim Orders Committee.
 You would be invited to make submissions at the hearing.
 It would be similar to a situation where you represented yourself in a court of law without the benefit of any legal assistance.